iuriikor/Qavity/DAQ_debug/README.md

 ## Key Differences from Main App

-- Uses fake sine wave data instead of real DAQ
+- Uses the same NI DAQ device and streamer as main app
 - Single page instead of multi-page app
 - Simplified to focus on the core delay issue
 - All components in one directory for easy debugging